Chart Color Schemes

 The level of general health in Padstow is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-The most prevalent medical conditions in Padstow are arthritis (7.6%) and asthma (6%).
-About 72.6% of residents report no medical ailments, compared to 75.8% across Greater Sydney.
-Padstow has a higher proportion of seniors aged 65 and over at 19.5%, with 3,439 people in this age group, compared to the Greater Sydney average of 15.8%.
-Health outcomes among seniors in Padstow are above average, similar to those of the general population.
+The most prevalent medical conditions are arthritis (7.6%) and asthma (6.0%).
+About 72.6% of residents report no medical ailments, versus 75.8% in Greater Sydney.
+Padstow has a higher proportion of seniors aged 65 and over (19.5%, or 3,439 people), compared to Greater Sydney's 15.8%.
+Health outcomes among seniors are above average, mirroring the general population's health profile.

 Frequently Asked Questions - Health